 Understanding Alicat calibration and accuracy specifications

-What the calibration report tells you
+What does the calibration report tell me?

-Every report contains three sections: Device under test, equipment used, and calibration.
+Every report contains three sections: device under test, equipment used, and calibration.

 Device Under Test